lucasmeijer/lucasmeijer.com-hugo/content/posts/cpp.md

 Footnotes:

-- Mike Acton did [a CppCon keynote](https://youtu.be/rX0ItVEVjHc) that does a good job of illustrating the gap between what game programmers need and what C++ offers:

 - [Jonathan Blow](https://www.twitter.com/Jonathan_Blow) is working on a interesting language + compiler called Jai, sharing some motivation with unity: if I'm going to spend another 20 years making games, let's make sure we do it with tools I love using.